RhysU/ar/README.rst

 1. Add a class to encapsulate a single AR(p) model.
 Include prediction both with and without noise and prediction error computations against known data.

-2. Use the AR polynomial (e.g. [Broersen2006] equation 4.36) to obtain the
-   autocorrelation for arbitrary lags ([Broersen2006] equation 4.52).

-3. To find the lag 1, ..., p-1 autocorrelation boundary conditions given only
+2. To find the lag 1, ..., p-1 autocorrelation boundary conditions given only
    process parameters, implement a ``Wule-Yalker`` solver based on the WuleYalker.tex write up using the Toeplitz-plus-Hankel solver approach due to [Merchant1982] which employs [Akaike1973].
 The double Levinson recursion discussed by [Broersen2006] section 5.4 appears to be too numerically unstable to use in practice without requiring O(n^2) memory.

-4. Implement the Ibrahim Optimum Tapered Burg as described by [Campbell1993] based on work in [Ibrahim1987a], [Ibrahim1987b], and [Ibrahim1989].
+3. Implement the Ibrahim Optimum Tapered Burg as described by [Campbell1993] based on work in [Ibrahim1987a], [Ibrahim1987b], and [Ibrahim1989].
 This should reduce the sensitivity to phase shifted input signals when working with small data sets.